 The 14-16 home education funding arrangements are quite distinct from the direct recruitment funding arrangements.
-Specifically, the home education funding mirrors the usual 16+ funding as explained here here (sub-headings "Programme Advice" and "Data Collection") where the funding deadline as per ROR6 is February 2018 (Source via this page)
+Specifically, the home education funding mirrors the usual 16+ funding.
+Colleges can take home educated students irrespective of whether they have the Ofsted grades for direct recruitment.

 Do I have to contact each college individually?

 Yes.
 If you get a good response from your local college I would be very grateful if you could let me know